jpaetsch/ImplementationPractice/Concepts/Multithreading/Pthreads/c/README.md

 ## Inspiration
-Multi-threading and multi-threaded programs are an important concept; trying to practice using the POSIX threads library for practical applications.
+Multi-threading and multi-threaded programs are an important concept; trying to practice using the POSIX threads library and apply it in a useful scenario (simple parallel computation).

 ## Sources
 Originally a school assignment but heavily modified since: